Pylons/pyramid_jinja2/README.txt

 Or::

   from repoze.bfg.jinja2 import render_template
-  s = render_template('templates/foo.jinja2')
+  s = render_template('templates/foo.jinja2', foo=1)
   return Response(s)

 Or::

   from repoze.bfg.jinja2 import render_template_to_response
-  return render_template_to_response('templates/foo.jinja2')
+  return render_template_to_response('templates/foo.jinja2', foo=1)

 All of these examples are equivalent.
-The string passed in to each of them can be either a full system file path, or can be a file path relative to the package in which the view function is defined (as shown above).
+The first argument passed in to each of them (representing the template location) can be either a full system file path, or can be a file path relative to the package in which the view function is defined (as shown above).

 Installation
 ------------